J-1 Visa Labor Relations Consultant Jobs

 Clarify the two-year home residency rule early

 Labor relations roles that involve government funding or touch on skills in short supply in your home country may trigger the two-year home residency requirement.
-Confirm your situation with your designated sponsor before accepting a host offer, since this affects any future H-1B or green card plans.
+Confirm your situation with your designated sponsor before accepting a host offer, since this affects any future H-1B visa or green card plans.

 Build a training plan that reflects real consulting duties